BonfaceKilz/BonfaceKilz/content/post/2017-04-25-avr-bitwise-operation-in-c.md

 // To build a bit mask with bit 1 and 5 set:
 (0x01 << 1 | 0x01 << 5)
 ```
+In conclusion, bitwise operations are quite important in AVR programming.
+They can be used to set pins as output or inputs(using the DDR) register and many other things.
+A fundamental understanding of bitwise operators is therefore instrumental when working with microcontrollers.

 ### Useful Reads
 [1].
 [C Bit manipulation(aka "programming 101")](http://www.avrfreaks.net/forum/tut-c-bit-manipulation-aka-programming-101?page=all)